jensalindgren/day-planner-t/README.md

 ![Alt text](/assets/images/planner.png?raw=true "Flowchart")
 ## General Features

-- The application is easy to use and navigate.
-- The application has instructions on how to use it.
-- The application has a list of exercises and their descriptions.
+1 The user will input their name, age, sex, height and weight.
+2 The user will choose a training goal.
+2 The user will choose the level of difficulty.
-- The application has a workout plan based on the user's goal and level of difficulty.
+3 The application will generate a workout plan based on the user's goal and level of difficulty.
-- The application has a nutrition plan based on the user's goal and level of difficulty.
+4 The application will generate a nutrition plan based on the user's goal and level of difficulty.
-- The application has validation for all the user's input.
+5 The application has validation for all the user's input.
+6 The application has a instructions section for all what the user needs to know about the application.

 ## Testing